-The staff at BDC is dedicated to educating and supporting the special needs students who attend BDC.
+The staff at BDC is dedicated to educating and supporting the special needs students who attend that campus.
 Each classroom and specialty area has been carefully designed to provide an encouraging but challenging learning environment to help the children reach their maximum potential.
 The programs are tailored to meet the specific needs of each child.
 The philosophy, goals, and objectives of the BDC reflect the diversity of the children they serve.
 Programs are designed to meet their educational, social, and emotional needs.

-In addition to the schools, the School for Neurodiversity provides the following services to support the special needs children of the County: (i) the Early Intervention Program for children from birth to age 3 and their families; and (ii) the Center for Regional Education Support Services (CRESS) which provides professional services to the school districts in the County and the County of Camden.
+In addition to the schools, the Schools for Neurodiversity provide the following services to support the special needs children of the County:

+(i) the Early Intervention Program for children from birth to age 3 and their families; and (ii) the Center for Regional Education Support Services (CRESS) which provides professional services to the school districts in the County and the County of Camden.

-The School for Neurodiversity also provides support to nonpublic students through their schools including remedial programs, speech-language therapy and textbook purchasing.
-The School for Neurodiversity's Special Projects Program provides Migrant Services to more than 3,000 students and families throughout the southern region of New Jersey.
+The Schools for Neurodiversity also provides support to nonpublic students through their schools including remedial programs, speech-language therapy and curriculum purchasing.
+The Schools for Neurodiversity's Special Projects Program provides Migrant Services to more than 3,000 students and families throughout the southern region of New Jersey.